ylm-py/docs/docs/Object-Storage/HowTo/object-locking.md

 With Object Locking you can protect files from being deleted or overwritten.
 You can also make the protection last for a specific amount of time.
 Please refer to [Using S3 Object Lock](https://docs.aws.amazon.com/AmazonS3/latest/userguide/object-lock.html).

-The following example require [aws cli](/docs/Object-Storage/Tools/aws-cli) to be installed and configured.
+The following example requires [aws cli](/docs/Object-Storage/Tools/aws-cli) to be installed and configured.

 ## Enable Object Locking